gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 If other people can dispute a statement that looks like a feeling ("But I'm including you", "I understood what you said"), then there is a high chance that it's a thought.
-Genuine feelings like "*I feel sad*", "I feel lonely" are hard to dispute.
+Genuine feelings like "*I feel sad*", "*I feel lonely*" are hard to dispute.

 Expressing your feelings in a workplace environment can feel risky, because it makes you vulnerable.
 And in the tech world, it's still not common to talk about feelings and some people might even judge it as "unprofessional".
+But that doesn't mean you don't *have* feelings, only that you might be not comfortable expressing them at the workplace.
-But even if you're in an environment where you can't talk about feelings, applying the NVC mindset and examining your feelings, distinguishing between feelings and thoughts, will help you to avoid conflicts and get a better connection to yourself.
+Nonviolent Communication is still useful, because you can *examine* your feelings.
+Naming them will help you to get a better understanding of yourself and a better connection to yourself.
+Distinguishing between feelings and thoughts, will help you to avoid conflicts.

+### For facilitators

+- Encourage particicpants to share feelings, but don't pressure anyone to share feelings (see section "Requests").
+- Lead by example by expressing your own feelings.
+- When people express "thought-feelings", try to paraphrase them with different words, as a question.
+If you're not prescribing feelings but asking in form of a question it doesn't matter if you can guess the "right" words or not.

+### For participants

 In the collection phase, while writing down your sentences, ask yourself, how you felt in the situation you're describing.
 Have look at a list of